georgexxu/ProgrammingAssignment/readme.md

 The two other files code_explanation_gd.ipynb, code_explanation_oga.ipynb are the computer session materials that break down the code in L2Fitting1D_GD.ipynb, L2Fitting1D_OGA.ipynb into easily accessible parts for teaching purposes.

+UPDATE in 2024.
+The code is used for a computer session of the course AMCS304, Deep learning and analysis, taught by Prof. Jinchao Xu at KAUST.
+Some functions are optimized in this updated version.